Windows on the World: September 11 attacks

 Windows on the World was destroyed when the North Tower collapsed during the September 11 attacks.
-While the restaurant was hosting regular breakfast patrons and the Risk Waters Financial Technology Congress, American Airlines Flight 11 crashed into the North Tower between floors 93 and 99 at 8:46 a.m.
-Everyone present in the restaurant died that day, as all means of escape (including the stairwells and elevators) were instantly destroyed or blocked by the impact.
-Victims trapped in the restaurant either died from smoke inhalation from the ensuing fire, jumping or falling, or the North Tower's eventual collapse at 10:28 A.M.
+While the restaurant was hosting regular breakfast patrons and the Risk Waters Financial Technology Congress, American Airlines Flight 11 crashed into the North Tower between the 93rd and 99th floors at 8:46 a.m.
+Everyone in the restaurant died that day, as all means of escape, including the stairwells and elevators, were instantly destroyed or blocked from the 92nd floor up by the impact of American Airlines Flight 11.
+Victims trapped in the restaurant either died from smoke inhalation from the ensuing fire, jumping or falling, or the North Tower's eventual collapse at 10:28 a.m.
 At least five Windows occupants were witnessed falling to their deaths from the restaurant.

 There were 72 restaurant staff present in the restaurant, including assistant general manager Christine Olender, whose desperate calls to Port Authority police represented the restaurant's final communications.
-Sixteen Incisive Media-Risk Waters Group employees, as well as 76 other guests/contractors, were also present.
-Among those also present was the executive director of the Port Authority, Neil Levin, who was having breakfast.
+Sixteen Incisive Media-Risk Waters Group employees, and 76 other guests/contractors, were also present.
+Among those present was the executive director of the Port Authority, Neil Levin, who was having breakfast.

 After about 9:40 a.m., no further distress calls from the restaurant were made.
-The last people to leave the restaurant before Flight 11 crashed into the building were Michael Nestor, Liz Thompson, Geoffrey Wharton, and Richard Tierney, who all shared an elevator together.
+The last people to leave the restaurant before American Airlines Flight 11 crashed into the North Tower, which destroyed all means of escape from the 92nd floor up at 8:46 a.m., were Michael Nestor, Liz Thompson, Geoffrey Wharton, and Richard Tierney, who all shared an elevator together.
 They departed at 8:44 a.m. and survived the attack.

 World Trade Center lessor Larry Silverstein regularly held breakfast meetings in Windows on the World with tenants, as part of his recent acquisition of the Twin Towers from the Port Authority, and was scheduled to be in the restaurant on the morning of the attacks.
 However, his wife insisted that he had to go to a dermatologist's appointment that morning, whereby he avoided death.

 Impact

 Reception

 In its last iteration, Windows on the World received mixed reviews.
 Ruth Reichl, a New York Times food critic, said in December 1996 that "nobody will ever go to Windows on the World just to eat, but even the fussiest food person can now be content dining at one of New York's favorite tourist destinations."
 She gave the restaurant two out of four stars, signifying a "very good" quality rather than "excellent" (three stars) or "extraordinary" (four stars).

 In his 2009 book Appetite, William Grimes wrote that "At Windows, New York was the main course."
 In 2014, Ryan Sutton of Eater.com compared the now-destroyed restaurant's cuisine to that of its replacement, One World Observatory.
 He stated, "Windows helped usher in a new era of captive audience dining in that the restaurant was a destination in itself, rather than a lazy byproduct of the vital institution it resided in."